-We are here with all the best paint deals so that you can save £££s when doing all those lockdown projects.
-Sure you might not quite have finished any of them because you are trying to home school, look after your sourdough culture and do a Joe Wicks work out every day but we aren't judging – we're just here to help you find the best bargains.
+We are here with all the best paint deals so that you can save £££s when doing all those summer DIY projects.
+Sure you might not quite have finished any of them during lockdown because you are trying to home school, look after your sourdough culture and do a Joe Wicks work out every day but we aren't judging – we're just here to help you find the best bargains so you can carry on DIYing post lockdown.

 Wondering where to buy paint to update your garden perhaps?
 There are great outdoor paints on offer right now.
 Or maybe you finally want to upcycle that furniture you bought in a charity shop and are determined to make work?
 There's some furniture paint bargains to be had too!